-Arithmetic geometry, especially arithmetic and computational aspects of Jacobian and abelian varieties over arithmetic fields, their rational points, L-functions, cohomology and the Birch–Swinnerton-Dyer conjecture:
+Arithmetic geometry, especially arithmetic and computational aspects of Jacobian and abelian varieties over arithmetic fields, their rational points, L-functions, and cohomology

-over number fields: explicit methods for modular abelian varieties, their Galois representations, Selmer and Shafarevich–Tate groups, Heegner points, Euler systems, p-adic L-functions (funded by the DFG)
+Birch–Swinnerton-Dyer conjecture, explicit methods for modular abelian varieties, their Galois representations, Selmer and Shafarevich–Tate groups, Heegner points, Euler systems, p-adic L-functions, Iwasawa theory (funded by the DFG)

-in positive characteristic: theoretical aspects of abelian varieties and schemes over higher dimensional bases over finitely generated fields, their L-functions, Shafarevich–Tate groups, Brauer groups, étale, flat and p-adic cohomologies
+in positive characteristic: theoretical aspects of abelian varieties and schemes over higher dimensional bases over finitely generated fields, their L-functions, Shafarevich–Tate groups, Brauer groups, étale, flat and p-adic cohomology theories

 Using the Shioda-Tate theorem and an adaptation of Silverman's specialization theorem, we reduce the specialization of Mordell-Weil ranks for abelian varieties over fields finitely generated over finitely generated fields to the the specialization theorem for N\'eron-Severi ranks recently proved by Ambrosi in positive characteristic.
 More precisely, we prove that after an alteration of the base surface $S$, for almost all curves $C$ on $S$ the Mordell-Rank of $A$ over $S$ stays the same when restricting to $C$.